Effects of noise on performance of Bernstein-Vazirani algorithm: Introduction

 The efficiency of the classical noiseless algorithm, which searches the secret string in one query, is known to be decreasing exponentially with the length of the string.
 To further compare the quantum and classical algorithms, we also employ glassy disorder within the gates used in the classical algorithm.
 We consider five different distributions of the glassy-disorder, i.e., uniform with finite cutoff, Gaussian, Cauchy-Lorentz, discrete, and squeezed.
-Our results indicate that when the amount of disorder, incorporated in the BV algorithm, is considerably small, the corresponding disorder averaged probability decreases slowly with the strength of the employed disorder.
-But above a threshold amount of disorder's strength, the probability starts o decrease fast, finally reaching an almost negligible value.
-We observed that the disordered BV algorithm is consistently more efficient than its classical counterpart for searching string having more than one bit, when the disorder under consideration is not discrete or the amount of imperfection is moderate or small.
-By fixing the disorder strength to a small value, we vary the difference between quantum and classical success probabilities with respect to the number of bits and found that the quantum advantage increases with the number of bits, till a certain value and then starts decreasing.
-The behavior remains same if we move to higher disorder strengths but restrict ourselves to any type of disorder other than the discrete one.
-In case of strong discrete disorder, the behavior get reversed.
-Specifically, the classical algorithm becomes more advantageous than the BV algorithm.
-The disadvantage of BV algorithm initially increases with increasing bit string length, reaches an optimal value, and then begins to decrease again until it saturates at zero.
+Our results indicate that when the amount of disorder, incorporated in the BV algorithm, is considerably small, the corresponding disorder-averaged probability decreases slowly with the strength of the employed disorder for a fixed length of the string.
+But above a threshold amount of the disorder's strength, the probability starts to decrease fast, finally reaching an almost negligible value.
+Then, we check the difference between disordered quantum and classical success probabilities with respect to the length of the string of bits for various types of disorder and disorder strengths.
+We realize that the disordered BV algorithm is consistently more efficient than its classical counterpart in searching small or moderate-sized hidden strings when the disorder under consideration does not have very high strength.
+For the case of strong discrete disorder, the classical algorithm depicts better performance than the quantum one when number of bits in secret string is again comparatively small or moderate.
+If we increase the length of the secret string further, the discrepancy between the disordered quantum and classical algorithms decreases, finally becoming almost equal for all considered types of disorder having arbitrary strengths.
+The range of the string length for which the disordered BV algorithm can provide an advantage over the classical algorithm depends on the type and strength of applied disorder, i.e., the range decreases with increasing disorder strength.